-Non restricted reserve records deferred revenue to be used in future years at the discretion of the board.
+Unrestricted Reserves record deferred revenue to be used in future years at the discretion of the Board.

-Restricted Reserves records philanthropic funds, donations and other funding to be expended only on specific program activities and operational needs or capital projects as restricted by the donor.
+Restricted Reserves record philanthropic funds, donations and other funding to be expended only on specific program activities and operational needs or capital projects as restricted by the donor or the Board.